-While a sexual abuse victim may suffer physical injuries as a result of the assault, in a sexual abuse case, the bulk of a victim’s injuries tend to be emotional, rather than physical.
+While a sexual abuse victim may suffer physical injuries due to the assault, in a sexual abuse case, the bulk of a victim's injuries tend to be emotional, rather than physical.
 It is important to assess the past, current, and future unseen damages caused by such abuse.
 Emotional and psychological injuries, while perhaps not visible, are painful and deep.

 A civil lawsuit that stems from sexual abuse is a type of personal injury civil case.
 In a criminal case, prosecutors represent the government and focus on the guilt or innocence of the perpetrator.
 They have to prove perpetrators guilty beyond a reasonable doubt.

-In a civil case, however, the focus is on whether the perpetrator is liable for injuries resulting from the crime.
-If a court finds the perpetrator liable, then it may order him or her to pay compensation to the victim or his or her family.
+In a civil case, however, the focus is on whether the perpetrator is liable for injuries resulting from negligent or harmful acts.
+If a court finds the perpetrator liable, it may order them to pay compensation to the victim or their family.
 In a civil case, your attorney must meet a lesser burden of proof: preponderance of the evidence.

-Survivors deal with a host of personal and monetary problems that arise from their abuse.
-Emotional or psychological issues may make it difficult for survivors to return to work.
-In addition to financial compensation, there are other potential benefits to filing a claim.
 Survivors may find it therapeutic to confront their abusers.
-Local institutions that may have employed sexual abusers may feel motivated to review their hiring and evaluation processes.
+Local institutions that have employed sexual abusers may feel motivated to review their hiring and evaluation processes.
 Finally, taking action against the perpetrators may protect others who may otherwise become victims in the future.

 - Intentional infliction of emotional distress